Wido33/first/README.md

 # first
-an example of using git
+an example of using GIT.